heestand-xyz/ImageFX/README.md

 .package(url: "https://github.com/hexagons/ImageFX.git", from: "0.1.4")
 ~~~~

-Important when using the Swift Package, link the metal library by calling `fxMetalLib(url:)`, before using any effects:
+Important when using the Swift Package, link the metal library by calling `fxMetalLib(url:)` in `application didFinishLaunchingWithOptions` in the `AppDelegate`, before using any effects:

 ~~~~swift
 #if os(iOS)